erikringsmuth/app-router/README.md

 To build:
 - Run `bower install` and `npm install` to install dev dependencies
-- Lint, build, and minify code changes with `gulp` (watch with `gulp watch`)
+- Lint, test, build, and minify code with `gulp`
-- Start a static content server to run tests (node `http-server` or `python -m SimpleHTTPServer`)
+- Manually run functional tests in the browser by starting a static content server (node `http-server` or `python -m SimpleHTTPServer`) and open [http://localhost:8080/tests/functional-test-site/](http://localhost:8080/tests/functional-test-site/)
-- Run unit tests in the browser (PhantomJS doesn't support Web Components) [http://localhost:8080/tests/SpecRunner.html](http://localhost:8080/tests/SpecRunner.html)
-- Manually run functional tests in the browser [http://localhost:8080/tests/functional-test-site/](http://localhost:8080/tests/functional-test-site/)